 Very different food is cooked in each of these kitchens based on the buildings’ era and original location, the socio-economic status of the owners, and the season.
 New hands-on activities and tastings in these kitchens will help you truly get a taste of 19th-century life.
-Due to the popularity of the new program in 2012 scheduled 10 new dates in 2013 for our Tavern Dinners at Hosmer's Inn.
-All have been filled.
+(Due to the popularity of the program almost all dates in 2015 for our Tavern Dinners at Hosmer's Inn are filled.)

 The Pioneer Farmstead